HOCKEY OPERATIONSSean Burke

 During his time as Director of Prospect Development, the Windsor, Ontario native monitored the progress of the team’s minor league, junior and college prospects.
 He was also active in the club’s business operations by serving as a liaison for corporate clients and season ticket holders.

 Burke resides in Scottsdale and has two children: Andie and Brendan.
-Brendan is a goaltender with the Portland Winterhawks.
-He will play his second season in the WHL in 2012-13.
+Brendan is a goaltender with the Portland Winterhawks who was drafted by the Coyotes in the sixth round (163rd overall) in the 2013 Entry Draft.